ADHD Supergirls

 ADHD and anxiety often go hand-in-hand in a girl (or adult) with ADHD, leading to an emotional, stressful journey that makes social situations, school, or work difficult to manage.

-Many parents are surprised that their daughters suffer from anxiety caused by ADHD, but anxiety can be managed with a few simple strategies.
+Many parents are surprised that their daughters suffer from anxiety caused by ADHD.
+Always speak with a medical professional about any changes in your daughter’s behavior.

 ADHD is classified as a disorder of attention and executive function, but an anxiety disorder is classified as a person who feels stressed, uneasy, and even frightened in normal, non-threatening situations.